-Performance Package: European Mustangs receive the Performance Package brakes along with the unique chassis tuning, larger radiator and 3.55 gears with limited-slip differential.
+European Mustangs receive the Performance Package brakes along with the unique chassis tuning, larger radiator and 3.55 gears with limited-slip differential (the 3.73 TORSEN axle is not available in Europe).
 This included the choice of three different wheels depending on which engine you choose.

 Certain US Options Not Available on Euro-Spec Mustangs